Eurovision Song Contest 2013: Plagiarism allegations

-Cascada's entry for Germany, "Glorious", was the subject of investigation by NDR following allegations that it was too similar to the 2012 winner, "Euphoria" by Loreen.
+The entry for Germany, "Glorious" by Cascada, was the subject of investigation by NDR following allegations that it was too similar to the 2012 winner, "Euphoria" by Loreen.
 NDR spokeswoman Iris Bents played down the allegations, stating that "Every year there are attempts to create scandals around the Eurovision Song Contest and the participants."
 Following an independent audit, "Glorious" was found not to have plagiarized "Euphoria".

 Allegations of plagiarism against the winning Danish entry "Only Teardrops" surfaced after Eric van Tijn, a notable Dutch music producer, mentioned the opening flute solo's similarity to "I Surrender", a 2002 song by the Dutch band K-Otic.
 However, Van Tijn also stated that the flute solo was the only similarity between the two songs, thus calling it "a storm in a teacup".

 Finland's same-sex kiss

 Finland's contestant Krista Siegfrids kissing one of her backing singers.

 The performance of the Finnish entry, "Marry Me", caused controversy in some countries broadcasting the contest.
 The act featured Krista Siegfrids and one of her female backing singers kissing each other at the end, widely labelled in media as Eurovision's first "lesbian kiss".
 Siegfrids stated to the media that the act was done to encourage Finland to legalise same-sex marriage.
 It was reported that Turkish and Greek media reacted negatively to Siegfrids' act.
 According to Gay Star News, the Turkish broadcaster TRT, which had previously decided not to participate itself, initially indicated that it would still broadcast the contest, but made a late decision not to do so.